 The correspondence between accuracy classes is informative.
 For example, a meter that is considered to comply with IEC 62052.11:2016 with accuracy class 1 cannot automatically be assumed to comply with accuracy class B/1 under this recommendation.
 This is because conformance with the standard requires compliance with all of the metrological and technical requirements.

 Correspondence between current values may be used to support acceptance of results from other international standards.
-For example, if an identical test is performed under a different international standard, the correspondence of current values (E.3) can be used to demonstrate the equivalence of current values.
+For example, if an identical test is performed under a different international standard, the correspondence of current values (D.3) can be used to demonstrate the equivalence of current values.

 Further, where an IEC standard specifies load points for a test that differs from this Recommendation, the alternative load points shall be considered acceptable under this Recommendation.